sherlyh/Getting-and-Cleaning-Data-Course-Project/README.md

 * https://class.coursera.org/getdata­014/forum/thread?thread_id=30
 * https://class.coursera.org/getdata­014/forum/thread?thread_id=31

-Thank you for David Hood and everyone that have participated in the discussion forum
+Thank you for Community TA and everyone that have participated in the discussion forum